Welcome from our Chair & Chief Executive

 We won’t normally need to use our statutory powers where a social landlord is able and willing to investigate and resolve any issues, and it engages with us effectively.

-We use thematic work to look in depth at specific areas of social landlords’ work.
+We use thematic work to look in depth at specific areas of social landlords’ work and respond to emerging issues and challenges.
 This helps us raise awareness of our priorities, emerging issues, lessons from serious casework and other things that tenants and service users tell us matter most.
 Thematic work also informs our advisory guidance and risk assessments and lets us share positive practice.

-- continue to work with stakeholders to develop a framework for equality and human rights in social housing to support landlords to effectively embed equality and human rights in how they run their organisations and deliver services, including holding up to date profile information to inform this;
+- work with stakeholders to develop a framework for equality and human rights in social housing to support landlords to effectively embed equality and human rights in how they run their organisations and deliver services;

 - require social landlords to confirm through their Annual Assurance Statement that they meet the requirements around equality and human rights, or what they are doing to improve;

-- consider using our thematic work to assess and report on landlords’ work to achieve the equalities outcome in the Scottish Social Housing Charter and to meet their legal duties in relation to equality and human rights; and
+- focus on landlords’ work to achieve the equalities outcome in the Scottish Social Housing Charter and to meet their legal duties in relation to equality and human rights.

 How we will work